Company Info

 Executive Summary

 The ocelotgui application, previously called 'The Ocelot Graphical User Interface', allows users to connect to a MySQL or MariaDB DBMS server, enter SQL statements, and receive results.
-Some of its features are: syntax highlighting, user-settable colors and fonts for each part of the screen, and result-set displays with multi-line rows and resizable columns, and a debugger.
+Some of its features are: syntax highlighting, user-settable colors and fonts for each part of the screen, and result-set displays with multi-line rows and resizable columns, plugins, and a debugger.

 The developer, the product, and the status